-Along the banks of the Sawara canal, visitors may witness three different eras.
-Edo, Meiji and Taisho-era houses stand shoulder to shoulder, as if time had stood still.
-Even distinctive window frames of wooden lattice, once a symbol of the merchant class, remain pristinely upkept and unchanged.
+Throughout the district centered around the Ono River, visitors can view the aesthetics of three different eras of Japanese history, as Edo, Meiji and Taisho-era houses stand side to side along the narrow streets.
+Even distinctive window frames of wooden lattice, once a symbol of the merchant class, remain preserved.

 Straying from the beaten path leads to all kinds of discoveries in Sawara.
-Behind the aforementioned museum, a replica of a two-hundred-year-old telescope stands mounted like a massive objet d’art, while further down a narrow lane lies the brilliantly red gate of a community shinto shrine.
-Then, just beyond what seems like a dead end, a modern reconstruction of an Edo-era house offers the curious an education in what that period’s houses must have looked like from inside.
+Behind the museum, a replica of a two-hundred-year-old telescope stands mounted like a massive objet d’art, while further down a narrow lane lies the red gate of a community Shinto shrine.
+Then, just beyond what seems like a dead end, a modern reconstruction of an Edo-era house offers the curious an education in what that period’s houses would have looked like from the inside.

 Walking around the area, you’ll come across many different kura (antique storehouses), each preserved and decorated to different degrees and in various styles.
-Just one block to the east of the Ono River, the Taisho era’s Mitsubishi bank stands proudly with its copper roof, red bricks and stunning cut-stone highlights; exactly as it was when it was built in 1914.
-One is quickly filled with awe and wonder as soon as it comes into view.
-In the kitty corner across the street from the bank, a resplendent defunct furniture shop from the Showa era sits unused, but unaffected by the passage of time.
+Just one block to the east of the Ono River, the former Mitsubishi Bank building stands proudly with its copper roof, red bricks, and stunning cut-stone highlights.
+Just across the street from the bank, an old furniture shop from the Showa era sits unused, but unaffected by the passage of time.

-A few doors down from the Mitsubishi bank, one is free to leisurely wander into the Sawara Machinami Koryukan.
-Housed in a defunct bank – with its shiny vintage vault door still left untouched – part regional museum, part contemporary art gallery – it offers a taste of the breadth and depth of the culture found in the Sawara region.
-Seasonal events are also showcased within this establishment, such as an exhibition of Hinamatsuri (girl’s festival) dolls in the month of March.
+You’ll find the entrance to the Sawara Machinami Koryukan next to the Mitsubishi Bank’s brownstone facade.
+Part regional museum, part contemporary art gallery, this facility offers a taste of the breadth and depth of the culture found in Sawara.
+Seasonal events are also showcased within this establishment, such as an exhibition of Hinamatsuri (Girls’ Festival) dolls in March.
 However, perhaps the most stunning displays within this facility are the scale-models of the riverside’s heritage buildings.

-Mixing the old with the new, the riverside walk also offers many shops selling confections like kakigōri – shaved ice covered in your choice of many flavored syrups – refreshing and reviving you before resuming your walk.
-For something of a slightly higher class, Japanese tea shops are also quite abundant.
+Mixing the old with the new, the riverside walk also offers many shops selling confections like kakigōri shaved ice covered in your choice of many flavored syrups.
+For something of a slightly higher class, visitors can stop in one of the many Japanese tea shops.

 Finally, for those who crave immersion into these showcased eras, the best perspective is gained from the boat tours which operate on the Ono River.
-From these half-hour trips, one can take in the the views enjoyed by merchants of the region hundreds of years ago.
-Whichever way you choose to enjoy Sawara’s riverside be sure to bring your sense of wonder, and a quality camera, as vintage views like these are rare sights.
+From these half-hour trips, one can take in the views enjoyed by merchants of the region hundreds of years ago.
+Whichever way you choose to enjoy Sawara’s riverside, be sure to bring your sense of wonder and a quality camera, as vintage views like these are rare sights.

 Katori City, Sawara, I, 1903-1

-(A 15-minute walk from JR Narita Line, Sawara Station)
+(A 15-minute walk from Sawara Station on the JR Narita Line)